Dre Campbell Farm

 1. Baking Soda Spray

 One of the most popular home remedies for powdery mildew is a baking soda spray.
-It can limit the spread of this plant disease.
+It can help slow the spread of powdery mildew, especially when used as soon as the first white spots appear.

-It is often used as a natural treatment to help suppress powdery mildew and other fungal problems on plants.
+It is also used to help suppress other fungal diseases on plants.

 To make a baking soda spray, combine one tablespoon of baking soda with a gallon of water.
 Next, add a teaspoon of liquid soap and pour the solution into a spray bottle.